yello-io/pkg-yello-eslint/README.md

 This config extends `eslint-config-yello-base` and is great for your TypeScript React prjects.

 ## eslint-config-yello-nextjs
-This config extends `eslint-config-yello-base` and `eslint-config-yello-react`.
-It also includes `@next/eslint-plugin-next` and is perfect to use with all NextJS project.
+This package extends `eslint-config-yello-base` and `eslint-config-yello-react`.
+It also includes `@next/eslint-plugin-next` and is perfect to use with all NextJS projects.